varmeh/tech-docs/docs/deployment/k8s/K8sPrimer.md

 - A few constructs which are not clearly documented will be covered in this section

+Sure thing!
+Let's break these concepts down into a casual, concise manner:

+---

+### Data Persistence

+#### Volume

+**What it is?**

+- A directory, possibly with some data in it, which is accessible to the containers in a Pod.

+**Features:**

+- Lifecycle of a volume is tied to the lifecycle of a Pod.
+- Supports several types of storage backends (like `emptyDir`, `hostPath`, cloud providers, NFS, etc.)

+**Why you'd use it:**

+- You want to store data temporarily or share data between containers in a Pod.

+---

+#### Persistent Volume (PV)

+**What it is:**

+- A piece of storage in a cluster provisioned by an admin.

+**Features:**

+- It's a resource in the cluster just like a node.
+- Detached from the lifecycle of a Pod, meaning the data persists beyond Pod's life.
+- Supports multiple storage backends.

+**Why you'd use it:**

+- You need storage that persists beyond the life of a Pod.
+- You want to manage storage resources in a standardized way across the cluster.

+---

+#### Persistent Volume Claim (PVC)

+**What it is:**

+- A request for storage by a user, which can be fulfilled by a PV.

+**Features:**

+- Allows a user to claim specific size and access modes.
+- Acts as a bridge between the user and the PV, abstracting the details of how storage is provided.

+**Why you'd use it:**

+- You're a user who needs a certain amount of storage without caring about the underlying details.
+- You want Kubernetes to handle the binding between your request and the available PVs.

+---

+#### Volume vs PVC vs PV

+1. **Volume:** Temporary storage for a Pod.
+2. **PV:** Long-term storage resource in the cluster.
+3. **PVC:** A way to request a chunk of that PV storage.

+`Real-life Analogy`:

+- Think of **PV** as a big parking lot.
+It's a resource with many parking spaces.
+- **PVC** is like a parking ticket where you mention your requirements (e.g., I need a space for my SUV).
+Now, when you come with your ticket (PVC), the parking manager (Kubernetes) assigns a spot suitable for your SUV from the parking lot (PV).
+- The **Volume** is equivalent to the actual space where the car is parked, but it's temporary.
+Once you leave, that particular space might be used by someone else.

+---

 ### [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)

 - It provides a mechanism for isolating groups of resources within a single cluster.